What is ID.me?

 What are the security risks of the ID.me service?

 Using ID.me to confirm your legal identity could expose you to privacy and security risks.

 - A centralized target for hackers.
 To function properly, ID.me gathers and stores large amounts of sensitive data about individuals.
 This information includes Social Security numbers, scans of government-issued IDs, and biometric data.
 Holding this much data makes ID.me a very tempting target for hackers.
-If the company suffers a data breaches, a huge quantity of sensitive information could end up in the hands of cybercriminals.
+If the company suffers a data breach, a huge quantity of sensitive information could end up in the hands of cybercriminals.
 In the event of a breach, hackers could use stolen data to commit identity theft and phishing attacks.
 Don’t wait and act if you have become a victim of identity theft.

 - Limited alternatives for verification.
 Because ID.me relies on the use of government-issued IDs — which not everyone has — some people may struggle to access essential services online.
 Certain minority communities in the US are less likely to possess official IDs, meaning that an overreliance on ID.me could cause them to be prevented from viewing tax records, claiming unemployment benefits, and other important activities.

 - Unreliable facial recognition software.
 The problem with facial recognition software is that it isn’t always reliable.
 That can be annoying when you’re trying to unlock your phone with a facial scanner, but it’s a far bigger problem if you can’t access your unemployment benefits as a result.
 AI facial scanners have also been shown to be less effective when trying to recognize people of color, so this is another problem that could disproportionately impact minority communities in the US.